ACT Advances Energy Research with Over $1 Million from U.S. Department of Energy

 According to Dr. Richard W. Bonner, Vice President of R&D at ACT, “These awards demonstrate our commitment to expand into new and diverse energy-related research areas.
 The application of the Swiss-roll to ammonia reforming will allow us to further increase our competency in compact reformers and combustors.”

 Ammonia (NH3) is a promising carbon-free energy source for future power generation.
 However, direct air-ammonia combustion has proven challenging to implement in gas turbine applications due to inherently slow reaction rates.
 ACT’s concept is to pre-crack part of the ammonia fuel into a hydrogen-rich reformate using a novel reformer and waste heat from the gas turbine.
 The partially cracked fuel will improve the reaction rates to levels that are on par with other carbon-based fuels.
-More information on this and other related technologies can be found on our new web page, Combustion, Fuel Research, and Non-Thermal Plasma (https://www.1-act.com/innovations/combustion-synfuels/).

 In 2011, ACT was awarded a Tibbets award from the Small Business Administration (SBA).
 SBA presents the awards nationally to small companies and individuals that have advanced technical innovation and economic growth through its Small Business Innovation Research (SBIR) program.
 “Many of ACT’s products were initially developed on SBIR and STTR programs.
 Space Copper-Water Heat Pipes were originally developed on a NASA Marshall Phase II SBIR, while ICE-Lok™ an enhanced Wedge lock, was developed on an Air Force SBIR.” said Dr. William G. Anderson, Chief Engineer for R&D at ACT.
 “We continue to commercialize SBIR research, recently achieving product sales of $115 million from technology developed on SBIR and STTR programs.”

 Advanced Cooling Technologies, Inc. (ACT) is a premier thermal management solutions company, providing design and manufacturing services to meet our customers’ needs across all points of the product lifecycle.
-We serve our global customers’ thermal management and energy recovery needs in diverse Markets including Defense, Aerospace, Electronics, HVAC, Medical, Enclosure Cooling and Calibration Equipment.
+We serve our global customers’ thermal management and energy recovery needs in diverse industries including Defense, Aerospace, Electronics, HVAC, Medical, Enclosure Cooling and Calibration Equipment.
 We specialize in providing performance and cost-optimized thermal management technologies and solutions that meet the unique needs of each customer.